 Walking and cycling are modes of transport which are in line

-with a sustainable and environmentally friendly transport policy.
+with a sustainable and environmentally-friendly transport policy.

 transport system.
 As not everyone has their own car or access to an

-destination by walking or cycling.
+from place to place by walking or cycling.

 Provisions on non-motorised traffic are laid down in the Road